tunnckoCore/koa-better-router/CONTRIBUTING.md

 - Feature requests
 - Submitting bug reports

 But you aren't limited to these things.
 Use your imagination.
 If you like a project, and you see something that can or should be improved, then you have an opportunity (but not an obligation) to contribute.

 ### Improve documentation

-As a user of `koa-rest-router` you're the perfect candidate to help us improve our documentation.
+As a user of `koa-better-router` you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 Anything.
 Even improvements to this document.

-Use the [`docs` label](https://github.com/tunnckoCore/koa-rest-router/labels/docs) to find suggestions for what we'd love to see more documentation on.
+Use the [`docs` label](https://github.com/tunnckoCore/koa-better-router/labels/docs) to find suggestions for what we'd love to see more documentation on.

 ### Improve issues